- Departments & ProgramsBack to Top Nav

 The JAO shall be responsible for receiving all complaints and issuing whatever allegations may be issued.
 Any student, faculty member, or employee may file a complaint regarding a student organization with the JAO.
 In addition, the JAO may initiate an allegation on the basis of information coming to its attention from any source.
 The JAO shall determine whether complaints or other information concerning a student organization shall result in formal disciplinary allegations.
 Administrative officers and department heads responsible for student organizations shall also inform the JAO of information coming to their attention regarding possible violations of College Standards by student organizations.
 The JAO shall coordinate the investigation and disposition of complaints and shall call upon other members of the College community for assistance as necessary.

-The Vice Provost for Student Affairs and/or the senior College officer responsible for an organization has the authority to suspend an organization, and any of its activities, pending the outcome of a hearing, when in their judgment circumstances warrant.
-The Vice Provost for Student Affairs or a designee has sole discretion to take immediate action to preserve and protect the safety and/or welfare of specific individuals on campus and/or the College community as a whole during an investigation and pending a hearing in a disciplinary case.
+The Dean of the College and/or the senior College officer responsible for an organization has the authority to suspend an organization, and any of its activities, pending the outcome of a hearing, when in their judgment circumstances warrant.
+The Dean of the College or a designee has sole discretion to take immediate action to preserve and protect the safety and/or welfare of specific individuals on campus and/or the College community as a whole during an investigation and pending a hearing in a disciplinary case.
 This action includes (but is not limited to) restricting organizational access to specific areas of campus or facilities, imposing no-contact orders or other expectations for interactions with specific individuals or organizations, removing an organization from Dartmouth housing, restricting living arrangements or activities, or any other action deemed appropriate under the circumstances.

-The Vice Provost for Student Affairs or a designee may place an organization on immediate temporary suspension pending a hearing when the organization has been cited or charged with serious criminal behavior, or when the organization allegedly has violated a standard of conduct and the Vice Provost concludes that the organization poses a significant risk to the safety or educational environment of the community.
+The Dean of the College or a designee may place an organization on immediate temporary suspension pending a hearing when the organization has been cited or charged with serious criminal behavior, or when the organization allegedly has violated a standard of conduct and the Dean of the College concludes that the organization poses a significant risk to the safety or educational environment of the community.

 Where information concerning a student organization would result in a warning, reprimand or no more than a short period of College or alcohol probation, the organization will be provided with notice and an opportunity to meet with a hearing officer to discuss the report.
 Outcomes at this level may include an appropriate sanction up to several weeks of probation and/or required educational sanctions.
 In such cases, the decision of the hearing officer shall be final (except for the organization's right to request review).